Gwendolyn Boyd: Early life and education

+After graduating, she briefly worked for IBM in Kingston, New York.
 In 1980, Boyd joined the Johns Hopkins Applied Physics Laboratory (APL) in Laurel, Maryland.
 She initially worked in the laboratory's Strategic Systems Department, testing and evaluating submarine navigation systems.
-In 1998, Boyd moved into administration and was responsibility for the APL's development programs.
+In 1998, Boyd became the assistant for APL's development programs.
+In 2004, she was promoted to the executive assistant to the chief of staff.

 She was also appointed to Johns Hopkins' Diversity Leadership Council, serving as chair from 2003 to 2005.
-From 2000 to 2004, Boyd served as national president of Delta Sigma Theta sorority.
-In 2009, the Obama Administration appointed her to the board of the Barry M. Goldwater Scholarship foundation.
+In 2009, the Obama administration appointed her to the board of the Barry M. Goldwater Scholarship foundation.

-Alabama State

-In December 2013, Boyd's alma mater Alabama State University announced that she had been appointed as the university's next president, with a term beginning in February 2014.
+In December 2013, Boyd's alma mater, Alabama State University, announced that she had been appointed as the university's next president, with a term beginning in February 2014.
 She became the first woman to hold the position.
 Her new contract contained a clause granting her right of residency in the president's house, but only if she did not "cohabitate with any person with whom she has a romantic relation", which attracted some public attention.

-In November 2016, Boyd's presidency was suspended by the ASU board of trustees, at a meeting which had initially been called to discuss the university's budget.
+In November 2016, Boyd's presidency was suspended by the ASU board of trustees at a meeting which had initially been called to discuss the university's budget.
 The following month, the board voted 8–6 to terminate her contract, citing "failure to maintain the confidence of the board".

+Honors

+Boyd has received honorary doctorates from Bennett College and Lincoln University.

+Personal life

+Boyd was national president of the Delta Sigma Theta sorority from 2000 to 2004 and is also a member of The Links.
+She served on the board of directors of Bennett College, the Children’s National Medical Center, Leadership Greater Washington, and the National Partnership for Community Leadership.
+She is an ordained itinerant elder in the African Methodist Episcopal Church and belongs to the Ebenezer A.M.E Church in Fort Washington, Maryland.